paskalkris/Russian_w2n/README.md

 Error: No valid number words found!
 Please enter a valid number word (eg. two million twenty three thousand and forty nine) None
 ```
-## Bugs/Errors

-Please ensure that you have updated pip to the latest version before installing word2number.

-If you find any bugs/errors in the usage of above code, please raise an issue through [Github](http://github.com/akshaynagpal/w2n).
-If you don't know how to use Github or raise an issue through it, I suggest that you should learn it.
-Else, send an email to akshay2626@gmail.com with a clear example that can reproduce the issue.

 ## Thanks
 - Akshay Nagpal [akshaynagpal](https://github.com/akshaynagpal)